TristanBrismontier/Processing-Arduino-SimpleController/README.md

 You have to run Arduino, open the Examples > Firmata > StandardFirmata sketch, and upload it to the Arduino board.
 And Import Arduino libraries as explain: http://playground.arduino.cc/interfacing/processing

+Control the x position of the Rect with the Rotary Potentiometer, and change fill property with the PushButton.

 Stripboard
 ================